Oral cancer

 * Numbness, loss of feeling. or pain in any area of the face, mouth or neck.

-A doctor should be seen if any of the above signs are present.
+The doctor should see if any of the above signs are present.
 Often lip and oral cavity cancers are found by dentists when examining the teeth.

 Risks For Developing Oral Cancer